 Like Nidhivan, this was also a forest probably called Nikunj.
 This is also a spot identified with the venue of Ras Lila.

 Vrindavan Shodh Sansthan Museum

 There is a beautiful museum on the premises of Vrindavan Shodh Sansthan.
-You can see local art forms, the depiction of Radha Krishna on various mediums and a lot of manuscripts.
-There are lovely paintings, illustrated manuscripts, artifacts like an old flute from Banke Bihari Temple and a description of various festivals of Braj.
+You can see local art forms, the depiction of Radha Krishna in various mediums, and a lot of manuscripts.
+There are lovely paintings, illustrated manuscripts, artifacts like an old flute from Banke Bihari Temple, and a description of various festivals of Braj.

 I would recommend spending some time at this museum to understand the place through its art.
 You can also buy research books at the museum shop.

 This is a book shop full of books on Braj including the history of Braj and a lovely compilation of Hori songs that are sung in the temples of Braj.
 I love visiting the local book shops like these which still operate in a pretty much old-world way.
 It is a pleasure to speak to the owners who know everything about every book they have in the shop.
 They will ask you what you are looking for and simply pull out the perfect book for you.
 Even if they do not have the book, they will tell you where you can get it.